i4ki/libmalelf/README.md

 libmalelf
 =========

-The libmalelf is a evil library that could be used for good !
+The libmalelf is an evil library that could be used for good!
 It was developed with the intent to assist in the process of infecting binaries and provide a safe way to analyze malwares.